salilab/saliweb/doc/frontend.rst

 display the web pages using a set of CGI scripts that are set up automatically by the build system.

+It is probably a good idea to keep your Perl code tidy by using the `perltidy` command line tool.

 .. note::

    A method in Perl is simply a function that gets a reference to an